 - 1. Program Director (or Residency Evaluation Committee) makes recommendation to the Department Chair. - 2.
-Department Chair makes written recommendation to the Dean (through the Associate Dean for Graduate Medical Education).
+Department Chair makes written recommendation to the Dean (through the Vice Dean for Graduate Medical Education).
 The written recommendation must include the reasons for the recommendation, the length of the recommended probation and the expected resolutions to the problems. - 3.
 The Dean reviews the recommendation and informs the resident of the probation action. - 4.
 At the end of the probationary period, the Department Chair informs the Dean in writing (through the Associate Dean for Graduate Medical Education) of the resident's progress, advising the Dean if the problem is resolved, if an additional period of probation is necessary or if dismissal is recommended.
 The Dean takes the appropriate action and informs the resident and the Department Chair and Program Director.

-Revised: 5/26/2000 Revised 02/05/2008
+Revised: 5/26/2000 Revised 02/05/2008 Resident Policies and Procedures Section VIII.b.

-UNIVERSITY OF LOUISVILLE OFFICE OF GRADUATE MEDICAL EDUCATION Resident Grievance Due Process Procedure
+UNIVERSITY OF LOUISVILLE OFFICE OF GRADUATE MEDICAL EDUCATION RESIDENT GRIEVANCE DUE PROCESS PROCEDURE